 Costeno Beach, near Parque Tayrona

-Costeno Beach is the only area I haven’t seen with my own eyes on this list, but I’ve heard so many good things that I couldn’t ignore it.
+Costeno Beach is the only area I haven’t seen with my own eyes on this list, but I’ve heard so many good things that I couldn’t leave it off the list.

 Located just a little outside Parque Tayrona, this travelers’ haven is what dreams are made of.
 A hostel, campsite, and Eco-lodge all in one – you can surf, swim, do yoga, hike, and visit Parque Tayrona from this unique location.

-While there’s a ton of people here, you’ll also find restaurant, campsite, bathrooms, and a delicious street food vendor selling breads stuffed with meat.
+While there’s a ton of people here, you’ll also find a restaurant, campsite, bathrooms, and a delicious street food vendor selling bread stuffed with meat.

 La Piscina, Parque Tayrona

-My favorite beach in Santa Marta, Colombia (well, near the city) is La Piscina in Parque Tayrona.
-The place was absolutely ideal for swimming and splashing around.
-It’s a stunning beach that stretches for awhile.
+My favorite beach in Santa Marta, near the city, is La Piscina in Parque Tayrona.
+The place was absolutely ideal for swimming and splashing around, and the stunning beach stretches for miles.

-Use this post as a guide to all things Santa Marta beaches.
-This unique city is well worth a visit just because it’s easy to get to Tayrona from the center or Taganga.
+Use this post as a guide to all things beaches in Santa Marta!
+This unique city is well worth a visit, if only because it’s easy to get to Tayrona from Taganga or the city center.